 What You Should Expect from Us

 At Authentic Journey, we can provide you and your family with support and education to get you through your prenatal and postnatal journey.
-An experienced counselor will provide you with the tools that you need to make this transition as smooth as possible.
+An experienced therapist will provide you with the tools that you need to make this transition as smooth as possible.

 We believe that being empowered helps you feel in control and more secure in your journey to parenthood.
-Studies have shown that the mother’s stress levels can have a significant impact in the development of the baby.
+Studies have shown that the mother’s stress levels can have a significant impact the development of the baby.
 It is important to provide a calm and safe environment in which your baby can develop and thrive.

 Individual Sessions-50 minutes

-Couples/Family Sessions-60 minutes
+Couples/Family Sessions-50 minutes